Afsaneh-Karami/Neural-Networks-and-Deep-Learning/Car detection with YOLO  algorithm/README.md

 * boxes = tf.boolean_mask(boxes,filtering_mask)<br />
 * classes = tf.boolean_mask(box_classes,filtering_mask)<br />
  ## Second filter:Non-max Suppression (GOTO [yolo_non_max_suppression](https://github.com/Afsaneh-Karami/Neural-Networks-and-Deep-Learning/blob/main/Car%20detection%20with%20YOLO%20%20algorithm/yolo_non_max_suppression))<br />
- Even after filtering by thresholding over the class scores, you still end up with a lot of overlapping boxes.
+Even after first filtering, you still end up with a lot of overlapping boxes.
 A second filter for selecting the right boxes is called non-maximum suppression (NMS).<br />
-Non-max suppression uses the very important function called "Intersection over Union", or IoU.<br />
+Non-max suppression uses the very important function called "Intersection over Union", or IoU.This function make a number by dividing the intersection <br />
 <img width="667" alt="iou" src="https://user-images.githubusercontent.com/78735911/161514832-92a5344d-83d7-42f8-8e3a-fec71e34bab6.png"><br />
 Some Notes about tha calculation of IoU:<br />
 * This code supposed that (0,0) is the top-left corner of an bounding box, (1,0) is the upper-right corner, and (1,1) is the lower-right corner.
 In other words, the (0,0) origin starts at the top left corner of the image.
 As x increases, you move to the right.
 As y increases, you move down.